fardog/secureoperator/README.md

 * [Google][dnsoverhttps] - Well tested and configured by default
 * [Cloudflare][] _(Beta)_ - May be used by passing the `--cloudflare` flag
 * [Quad9][] _(Beta)_ - May be used by passing the `--quad9' flag

+If you're interested in a more roll-your-own-DNS system, you might look at [dnoxy][], a sibling project to secureoperator which allows running your own DNS-over-HTTPS servers.

 ## Installation

 You may retrieve binaries from [the releases page][releases], or install using